 - Heat up 1 tablespoon of coconut oil in a skillet and using a rather big spoon, scoop some of the batter on the pan;

 - Fry on each side until golden brown;

 - You can serve it with powdered sugar or maple syrup, or both 🙂

 - You can see the steps illustrated below in the photos.

 And here are the photos of the steps described above:

 When I was growing up in Poland, we didn’t have a lot of candies or cookies, muffins, etc., in stores.
 Almost all treats and sweets were homemade.
-These apple pancakes, called ‘Racuchy,’ were one of the favorites of all kids; especially in that they could be served for breakfast too.
+These apple pancakes, called ‘Racuchy,’ were one of the favorites of all kids; especially in that, they could be served for breakfast too.
 Mind you, it isn’t the norm to have a sweet breakfast in Poland.
-We usually ate farmer’s cheese or eggs or even simple bread with butter and slice of cheese.
+We usually ate farmer’s cheese or eggs or even simple bread with butter and a slice of cheese.
 But these fluffy apple pancakes were the exception to the rule.